Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Perspectives from Consolidation

-Though much progress has been made in simulating the distribution of entanglement utilizing vacuum fields as a medium for (quasi-)particle propagation (e.g., Refs.~\cite{Retzker_2005,MartinMartinez2013,Pozas_Kerstjens_2016,Pozas_Kerstjens_2017,Simidzija_2018}) or in boosted reference frames (e.g., Refs.~\cite{Unruh1976,Reznik:2002fz,Reznik:2003mnx,Salton_2015}), techniques capable of reliably extracting spacelike entanglement from the field in the laboratory remain elusive.
-By manifesting the negativity core, basic applications of swap operators can be used to extract the distillable entanglement.
-As such, these methods are expected to elucidate the relevant degrees of freedom, and thus the design of future quantum sensors, capable of recovering spacelike entanglement from continuum quantum fields.
+Though much progress has been made in simulating the distribution of entanglement utilizing vacuum fields as a medium for (quasi-)particle propagation (e.g., Refs.~\cite{Retzker_2005,MartinMartinez2013,Pozas_Kerstjens_2016,Pozas_Kerstjens_2017,Simidzija_2018}) or in boosted reference frames (e.g., Refs.~\cite{Unruh1976,Reznik:2002fz,Reznik:2003mnx,Salton_2015}), techniques capable of reliably extracting spacelike entanglement from a field in the laboratory remain challenging.
+Prior to consolidation, the modes associated with the dominant spacelike entanglement are delocalized within each region.
+To extract entanglement from such a system into a sensing apparatus having basic quantum degrees of freedom requires highly structured interactions strategically distributed across each detection region.
+However, by first consolidating the negativity into a core through local unitaries in each region, access to the extractable entanglement can be achieved by simply coupling to $(1_A \times 1_B)$ mode pairs.
+It is within this organization of the entanglement that the strategy of entanglement extraction via swapping of a detection mode into the system becomes possible.
+As such, the entanglement consolidation methods we develop are expected to aid in the identification of useful distributed degrees of freedom, and thus the design of future quantum sensors, capable of recovering spacelike entanglement from continuum quantum fields.

+For generic Gaussian states, a calculation of negativity provides an upper bound to the entanglement that may be extracted given a bipartite system.
+Interestingly, the consolidating transformation developed here shows that the entirety of the accessible entanglement can be reorganized into $(1 \times 1)_{\rm mixed}$ entangled pairs, extending the physical significance of negativity for the free scalar field~\cite{Horodecki:1996nc,Vidal:2002zz,Simon:2000zz,Plenio:2005cwa}.
+This reorganization of the negativity into entangled pairs, for which the measure is additive, promotes the negativity from an upper bound to a quantity with physical and operational meaning in terms of extractable two-mode entanglement resources.
+There is a one-to-one correspondence between the negativity of a $(1 \times 1)_{\rm mixed}$ core pair and the two-mode squeezing required to prepare it~\cite{2003PhRvL..91j7901G,2004PhRvA..69e2320W}.
+Furthermore, such two-mode entangled Gaussian states are known to be distillable~\cite{2000quant.ph..7061G}.

+The explicit protocol developed here for extracting spacelike entanglement through $(1 \times 1)_{\rm mixed}$ modes is specifically designed for spatially latticized fields.
+As the continuum limit is approached, the PT symplectic eigenvectors converge, characterizing region-distributed modes that capture the logarithmic negativity.
+Rather than pre-processing of the field through local unitaries, a process which may cease to be available when interacting with continuous fields, such modes may be used to inform the design of continuous space interaction profiles for a pair of finite-sized local detectors.
+Due to the vanishing of extractable entanglement at low region pixelation (low UV truncation) where regions become compatible with separable states, design of the detector energy sensitivity is expected to be necessary.